parcel-bundler/website/src/features/scope-hoisting.md

 {% note %}

-This is a rather in-depth description of the Parcel's scope hoisting implementation.
-This is not required reading for using Parcel.
+This is a rather in-depth description of the Parcel's scope hoisting implementation and not required reading for using Parcel.

 {% endnote %}